2021-09-14_12h03_45

 Rabbit recombinant monoclonal antibodies represent a novel source of untapped potential.
 The rabbit immune repertoire uniquely possesses higher diversity within antigen binding regions (CDRs) compared to humans or mice.
 Notably, light chain CDR diversity in rabbits is nearly as high as heavy chain CDR diversity.
 This enables rabbit mAbs to possess exquisitely high specificity and affinity.
 Lead candidates from rabbit immune libraries typically possess pM KD affinity, compared to nM KD for lead candidates from mice.
 Additionally, due to their evolutionary distance, rabbits can respond to antigens that are non-immunogenic in mice.
 Together, this makes rabbit mAbs great tools for use as research reagents, for high sensitivity immuno-detection in diagnostic assays, and as sources of therapeutic lead candidates.

 For therapeutic lead candidates, rabbit antibodies are relatively straightforward to humanize.
 Though rabbit CDR diversity is extremely high, germline usage is relatively limited, enabling a similar humanization strategy among varied lead candidates.
-Humanized therapeutic mAbs from rabbit sources are well established for clinical use (LINK).
+Humanized therapeutic mAbs from rabbit sources are well established for clinical use (Link).
 Don’t miss out on top quality antibodies developed using Abwiz Bio’s therapeutic monoclonal antibody discovery platform.

 Why phage display?